i05nagai/memorandum/language/english_speaking.md

         * rigid rules of behavior
         * I keep to a rigid schedule
     * stiff
+        * stiff or fixed; not able to be bent or moved
+        * a rigid steel and concrete structure
+        * I was rigid with fear
         * not able to be bent
         * rapid plastic
     * not able to be changed or persuaded